Why Facebook Added The Flower Reaction

-Every person is posting photos of their moms on Facebook to celebrate Mother's Day.
+Every person is posting photos of their mums on Facebook to celebrate Mother's Day.
 But is everyone using the proper Facebook reaction to show their love and appreciation?

 No, you don't need the "love" reaction, you need the new "thankful" flower reaction.